ibm-cloud-docs/hcx-migration-vmware/whitepaper.md

 ### Deployment of Veeam in {{site.data.keyword.Bluemix_notm}} VPC environment (VCF for VPC)
 {: #veeam-vcfveeamVCF}

-#### Architecture of Veeam on the client side
-{: #veeam-vcfveeamVCF-archclient}

-In a VCF environment, the client-side architecture remains similar, with the Veeam backup and replication server managing backup and replication tasks.
-The VBR server interfaces with Veeam proxies and repositories to handle data operations, ensuring efficient management of backup and replication processes.

 #### Architecture of Veeam on {{site.data.keyword.Bluemix_notm}} VCF side
 {: #veeam-vcfveeamVCF-archcloud}